tigeorgia/asset-declaration-scraper/README.md

 There are other scripts that have been written to respond to the need of various TIG staff members.

 1) 'export_to_csv.rb' has been written to export all the information about several declarations, into CSV files.
-Before running this script, make sure you provide a list of "Position", among those you can find in the drop down list, in the search section of declaration.gov.ge
+Before running this script, make sure you provide a list of "Position", among those you can find in the drop down list, in the search section of declaration.gov.ge, into 'scripts/input.csv' (rename the provided sample file)

 `ruby ./scripts/export_to_csv.rb`